 Look closely at the vendor invoices to confirm their accuracy and completeness.
 Check for mistakes like vendor names, invoice numbers, payment amounts, or payment terms.
 Also, double-check that all vendor invoices have been correctly input into the accounts payable system.

 Ensure that payment records, such as checks or electronic payment confirmations, align accurately with the associated vendor invoices and entries within the AP system.
-Ensure all payments are logged correctly, and watch out for any duplicate payments or missing entries.
+Log all payments correctly and watch out for duplicate payments or missing entries.

 Inspect vendor statements to ensure the outstanding balances align with the accounts payable records.
 If you spot any differences, such as missing payments or invoices, take steps to resolve these discrepancies.